spryker/docker-sdk/docs/09-troubleshooting.md

 **then**
 [Contact us](https://support.spryker.com/hc/en-us).

 **when**
 `nc` command tells that the port is opened.

 **then**
-1. Exit the container.
-2. Check what process occupies the port by running the command:
+1. Check what process occupies the port by running the command on the host:
 ```bash
 sudo lsof -nPi:9000 | grep LISTEN
 ```
-3. Make sure it is your IDE.
+2. Make sure it is your IDE.
+If not, free the 9000 port to be used by IDE.

+**when**
+PHP `xdebug` extension is not active in CLI.

+**then**
+Exit the CLI session and use `-x` argument, e.g. `docker/sdk cli -x` or `docker/sdk testing -x`.

+**when**
+PHP `xdebug` extension is not active when accessing the website via the browser or CURL.

+**then**

+Try the following:
+* Set the `XDEBUG_SESSION=spryker` cookie for the request.
+You can use browser extensions like this [one](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc).
+* Or run the following command to switch debug mode for all applications:
+    ```bash
+    docker/sdk run -x
+    ```